Privacy Policy

 The app: Plorp for iOS

 The app collects no personal data for itself: no account, no analytics SDK, and nothing is ever sold.
-The sections below describe all the data the app touches: local storage on your device, Apple's Game Center and App Store services, and Google AdMob for the optional ads.
+The sections below describe all the data the app touches: local storage on your device, Apple's Game Center and App Store services, Google AdMob for the optional ads, and Sentry for crash reporting.

 Information stored on your device